RetroDECK/ES-DE/INSTALL-DEV.md

 **~/.emulationstation/es_input.xml:**

-You normally don't need to modify this file manually as it's created by the built-in input configuration step.
-This procedure is detailed in the [User guide](USERGUIDE.md#input-device-configuration).
+As ES-DE auto-configures the keyboard and controllers, neither the input configuration step or manual adjustments to the es_input.xml file should normally be needed.
+Actually, unless the button layout has been customized using the input configurator, the es_input.xml file will not even exist.

-If your controller and keyboard stop working, you can delete the `~/.emulationstation/es_input.xml` file to make the input configuration screen re-appear on the next startup, or you can start ES-DE with the `--force-input-config` command line option.
+But if you have customized your button layout and your controller or keyboard stop working, you can delete the `~/.emulationstation/es_input.xml` file to remove the customizations, or you can start ES-DE with the `--force-input-config` command line option to make the input configurator appear.

+The input configuration is described in the [User guide](USERGUIDE-DEV.md#input-device-configuration).

 ## Command line options